The Whizbanger That Emmental Built: Emmental Baker

 Emmental, or "Emme" is the protagonist of the story.
 She is shy and gentle, yet creative and bright.
 Suffering the death of her mother and the neglect of her author father, she finds strength in her own imagination.

 Niall Baker

 Emme's father, Niall is the author of eleven acclaimed novels and three not-so-acclaimed ones; he struggles from writer's block.
 His wife, Emme's mother, is recently deceased.

 Chaida Manning

 Chaida Manning is the bizarre inventor of atrocities, such as the Wooshraker and Pitchaptchapitcha.
 Ultimately Chaida is Emme's salvation, teaching her to trust her imagination.

 Rory Blunt

 Rory Blunt is the violent antagonist and Emme's classmate.
 Typical of a bully, he picks on defenseless Emme.
 He is also prone to bouts of violence and paranoia.
 Rory takes pleasure is bashing things, at times returning home to retrieve his best bashing boots.

 Awards

 In 2007, The Whizbanger That Emmental Built was shortlisted for Library Association of New Zealand's (LIANZA) Esther Glen Award.
-This award is given to a writer of the book that is considered by the panel of librarians to be the most distinguished contribution to literature for children and young adults for that year.
-The award was established in 1945 and named in honour of Christchurch journalist and children's writer Esther Glen (1881–1940).